wingkeet/ask/README.md

 ```

 Running the above program produces the output shown below.
 Note that we specified
-`maxWindow: 6` but there 18 choices, so scrolling is possible.
-Use the up arrow and
+`maxWindow: 6` but there are 18 choices, so scrolling is possible.
+Use the up arrow
-down arrow keys to move the selection pointer.
+and down arrow keys to move the selection pointer.
 Press Enter to confirm selection,
 and CTRL-C to terminate the program immediately.

 ![Screenshot](images/ask.png)